GiuseppeCalderonio/ingswAM2021-Calderonio-Carollo-Chiodini/README.md

 - **ip number**: it could be 127.0.0.1 or a generic public ip
 - **visualization mode**: GUI or CLI

-These are the five possible configurations to launch the jar from cmd (they are written with the correct syntax):
+These are the five possible configurations to launch the jar from cmd or wsl:

 **Server mode**